Tasmanian Devils Caught In Australia Are Healthy And Might Just Save The Species From Extinction

 — Mashable (@mashable) April 28, 2018

-The 14 Tasmanian devils caught by the expedition team were 18 months to 5 years old, noted Fox.
+The 14 Tasmanian devils caught by the expedition team were 18 months to 5-years-old, noted Fox.
 Their age is significant and is a good sign the animals area healthy, considering that the devils in the areas affected by DFTD don’t live to be this old, she explained.

 “Finding devils with fresh genetic diversity gives us opportunities,” Pemberton revealed in a statement.

 The team has taken ear biopsies to study the genetic make-up of these animals in hopes of finding out what makes the healthy devils genetically different from the infected populations.
-The answers could end up saving this iconic species, note the researchers.
+The answers could end up saving this iconic species, the researchers noted.

 The expedition to find these animals was made possible through a crowdfunding campaign, sourced by the University of Sydney, in which 106 donors put up the funds to pay for the trip.